Melissa-Belvadi-Library-Projects/C5.1_Harvester/docs/config-options.md

 - always_include_header_metric_types = True
 - default_begin = '2025-01'

-Most of these are self-explanatory.
+There is also a default_config.py which store the harvester's original values in case you want to revert to those.

+We recommend that you do not change of the file or folder names unless you have a specific reason, such as wanting to deliberately create a new file/folder structure leaving the old one untouched.
+Changing these settings does NOT rename existing files/folders with the old name, just leaves them alone and creates new ones using your new names.

-The "dirs" can be renamed but don't try to completely change the path outside of the main program folder as parts of the Harvester will expect those to be subfolders directly below the main Harvester folder.
+Do ***not*** try to completely change the path outside of the main program folder where the harvester python code is saved.
+The harvester will expect those to be subfolders directly below the folder where the python code is saved..

 The name of "data_table" is just the actual table name in the sqlite database.

 Regarding **"always_include_header_metric_types"**:
 the COUNTER standard is to not include the list of metric types if the list would be the default list.
 This variable gives you the option to always include them anyway so you can immediately see exactly what metric types are included
-(True), or follow the standard (False)
+(True), or follow the COUNTER standard (False)

 Regarding **"save_empty_report"**:If this is set to True, the Harvester will make a file for every report_header it gets even if there were no report_items.
 This most commonly occurs when you have an error ("exception") like "3030: No usage for requested dates".